gvwilson/sensibleadventures/wrestler/wrestler.md

 He strapped on his skis as carefully as he had tested the dog's traces, then picked up his spears, reversed them, and pushed.
-With a shout and a whipcrack Argusson followed in the sled; still cursing, Luft followed behind, a knit cap on his head and his sword slung at his side.
+With a shout and a whipcrack Argasdottir followed in the sled; still cursing, Luft followed behind, a knit cap on his head and his sword slung at his side.

 The trading post disappeared behind the first white hill and was soon